tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-10-13-email-documentation.md

 We archived this email after merging these 2 messages.

-Now, we only send LDU: Supporting COM needed after move to open prison for both male and female prisoners in this scenario.
+Now, we only send LDU: Supporting COM needed after move to open prison for both male and female prisoners on an indeterminate sentence in this scenario.